secugrow/kotlin-archetype/README.md

 This archetype will generate you a SeCuton Skeleton for your projects with your choosen packagenames An ready to use showcase ca be cloned/downloaded/forked from https://github.com/boris779/SeCuton

-Thx to @adimusilek for support
+Thx to Adi Musilek (https://github.com/adimusilek) for support

      mvn archetype:generate \